Altinn/altinn-studio-docs/content/correspondence/reference/API endpoints/initialize/_index.en.md

 POST /correspondence/api/v1/correspondence

 ## Description
 This endpoint prepares and queues a correspondence for sending.
 Before using this endpoint any correlating attachments must be uploaded beforehand to populate the "ExistingAttachments" field.
-This can be done by using the following endpoint:
+This can be done by using the upload attachment endpoint described [here](https://docs.altinn.studio/api/correspondence/spec/#/Attachment/post_correspondence_api_v1_attachment__attachmentId__upload).

-/correspondence/api/v1/attachment/{{attachmentId}}/upload

 <!-- (will add link here when doc is ready) -->

 ## Authentication

-This API requires authentication and the request must also include one of the following:
+This API requires authentication and the request must also include:

-- Correspondence write scope __altinn:correspondence.write__ (for external system callers)
+- Correspondence write scope __altinn:correspondence.write__ (for external system callers) See [Authentication and Authorization](/notifications/reference/api/#authentication--authorization) for more information.
-- Platform Access Token (for Altinn Apps and internal Altinn systems)

-See [Authentication and Authorization](/notifications/reference/api/#authentication--authorization) for more information.

 ## Request body